jamescalixto/invisible-sync-chess/README.md

 Much like in regular chess, moves can be written to eliminate ambiguity in case there are multiple pieces that can perform that move.
 All moves can be written with any (ex. none, rank, file, or square) level of specificity, ex. `Qe1` can be written as `Qhe1`, `Q4e1`, or `Qh4e1`.

+Ambiguous moves that can be performed by multiple pieces are resolved as follows:

+1. If only one piece can perform the move successfully (i.e., all other pieces are unable to perform the move), then that piece performs the move.
-Ambiguous moves that can be performed by multiple pieces are considered to be unfulfillable and the player's turn is forfeited.
+2. If multiple pieces can perform the move successfully, the move is considered to be unfulfillable and the player's turn is forfeited, with exceptions covered in the next section.

 > Note: in combination with the rules on moving unexpected and nonexistent pieces, this rule adds strategic depth — specific moves may fail if the piece is not where expected, while ambiguous moves may result in unexpected pieces moving or a turn forfeit.